 In November 2003 we were advised that the GSA cancelled its contract with our subsidiary, GovConnection, following a review of its contract management system and procedures that may have resulted in the sale of unqualified items or underpayment of required fees.
 The matter has been referred to the Department of Justice for review, and we are cooperating in that review.
 We have applied with the GSA to obtain a new contract.
-The pre-award audit by the GSA began in March 2004 with our submission of records and continued with an on-site audit at our Maryland offices in April 2004.
-The completion of the pre-award audit and the timing of the awarding of a new contract are beyond our control.
-Accordingly, our 2004 sales will be adversely impacted if a new contract is not approved prior to the traditionally high third quarter federal government buying period.
+The pre-award audit by the GSA began in March 2004 with our submission of records and was completed in June 2004.
+We are currently in negotiations with the GSA in finalizing the new contract.
+However, the timing of the awarding of a new contract is beyond our control.
+Accordingly, our 2004 sales will continue to be adversely impacted if a new contract is not approved.
 Revenues for 2003 under the GSA contract were approximately \$79 million.
 We believe the GSA contract, if it had remained in effect, would have provided us with 2004 revenues generally comparable to the 2003 levels reported.